Robinpig/Note/docs/CS/Distributed/Replica.md

 > There may be more than n nodes in the cluster, but any given value is stored only on n nodes.
 This allows the dataset to be partitioned, supporting datasets that are larger than you can fit on one node.

-The quorum condition, w + r > n, allows the system to tolerate unavailable nodes as
+The quorum condition, w + r > n, allows the system to tolerate unavailable nodes as follows:
-follows:

 - If w < n, we can still process writes if a node is unavailable.
 - If r < n, we can still process reads if a node is unavailable.
 - With n = 3, w = 2, r = 2 we can tolerate one unavailable node.
 - With n = 5, w = 3, r = 3 we can tolerate two unavailable nodes.
-This case is illus‐
-  trated in Figure 11.
+  This case is illustrated in Figure 11.
 - Normally, reads and writes are always sent to all n replicas in parallel.
-The parameters w and r determine how many nodes we wait for—i.e., how many of the n nodes need to report success before we consider the read or write to be suc‐ cessful.
+  The parameters w and r determine how many nodes we wait for—i.e., how many of the n nodes need to report success before we consider the read or write to be successful.

 <div style="text-align: center;">